Filing Business Taxes: A Simplified Guide

 EIDL Grant or Paycheck Protection Program (PPP) Loan

-For 2021, if you received an EIDL grant or Paycheck Protection Program (PPP) loan, make sure to let your tax preparer know the amounts received and if your PPP loan was forgiven during the year.
+For 2022, if you received an EIDL grant or Paycheck Protection Program (PPP) loan, make sure to tell your tax preparer the amounts received and if your PPP loan was forgiven during the year.
 The grant and loan forgiveness are tax exempt, but they make require additional disclosure on the part of your preparer.

 The $75 Receipt Rule

-Generally, you don’t need receipts for items under $75, unless it is a lodging expense (who has a lodging expense for less than $75?!)See the full details for the $75 rule in Publication 463 →
+Generally, you don’t need receipts for items under $75, unless it is a lodging expense.See the full details for the $75 rule in Publication 463 →

 Self-Prepare Using an E-file Software

-In order to self-prepare your businesses’ taxes, you’ll need to first start by choosing a software that works best for you.
-A listing of well-known tax software and a brief description of their differences from one another can be found here.
-One of the benefits of self-preparing is that in general it will cost less than using an accountant.
-However, a potential drawback of self-preparing is that you will likely invest more of your time in preparing your taxes than using an accountant.
-Similar to using an accountant, you’ll want to have a copy of your prior year tax return, balance sheet, profit and loss statement, listing of business miles driven and home office information ready when you begin your taxes.
+In order to self-prepare your businesses’ taxes, you’ll first need to choose a software that works best for you.
+One of the benefits of self-preparing is it usually costs less than using an accountant.
+However, a potential drawback of self-preparing is that you will invest more of your time preparing your taxes than using an accountant.
+Similar to using an accountant, you’ll want to have a copy of your prior year tax return, balance sheet, profit and loss statement, listing of business miles driven and home office information ready when you begin.
 The tax software will help you prepare your taxes using various input and questions screens.
 As part of this process, you’ll likely need to find additional documents as the software prompts you for more information.